-If the lexicon of the parser does not contain a certain word used in the input string, the response will inform you that this is so.
+If the system does not contain a certain word used in the input string, the response will inform you that this is so:

 Lexicon entry `...' is missing

 Phenomena for which you can get feedback, and possible feedback messages

 For some background for this system, see A Norwegian Grammar Sparrer.